< back to all Color Science Essentials

 • Color standards are measured with one spectrophotometer in a lab in the United States.

-• The reflectance data is then shared with supply chain partners in China and Thailand.
+• The reflectance data is then shared with supply chain partners in China and Thailand, for example

 • Rather than remeasuring a physical standard, the supply chain partners use this “digital” standard to produce the requested color